patrikfejda/mtaa-be/docs/docs.md

 The app will allow users to set their status.
 The status will be visible to all the users in the app.

-Status is meant to be a simple quote or a short message about their current mood or activity.
+Status is meant to be a simple quote or a short message about their current mood or activity and their current location.

 ### User profile

 User can set their display name and profile picture.
 The profile picture will be visible to all the users in the app.
+The display name will be default to the username, but can be changed by the user.

 ## Data model